-In general, the normal boot of PC automatically restarts those programs and services that are useless and may create software nuisance.
-To root this problem out, performing a clean boot is one of the best potential workaround.
-After you perform a clean-boot, it is essential to return your device back to normal state.
-Let’s explore these methods in detail-
+Usually, the normal boot of a PC automatically restarts those programs and services that are useless and may create software nuisance.
+Performing a clean boot is one of the best solutions to root out numerous issues.
+Once you do the clean-boot, it is essential to return your device back to its normal state.
+Let’s explore these methods in detail –

 How to perform a clean boot on windows 10